 This program is possible because of the kindness of friends like you.
 Your gift of $17 will provide one coat, or maybe you can give $85 which will help five kids in need.
-Whatever size gift you can give will help children stay warm this winter.
+Whatever the size gift you can give will help children stay warm this winter.

 I also want you to know that all coats purchased for this campaign will be brand new.
 We think kids should not only be warm, but also feel special for having a coat purchased especially for them.
-Over and over again we hear this is the first new coat many of these children have ever owned.
-When they put on a new coat and won’t take it off (even inside the classroom), you know it means a lot to them.